DimaSamodurov/net_http_wrapper/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests, and run `rubocop` to check code style.
+Then, run `rake` to run the code style check and the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bundle exec bin/console` for an interactive prompt that will allow you to experiment.

+You can also see example in action running
+`bundle exec ruby examples/log_to_stdout.rb`

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`,